spectrocloud/librarium/packages/docs/content/12-enterprise-version/03-system-console-dashboard.md

 # Cluster Management

+Manage clusters.
 Enterprise clusters are created and deployed from this section.
 The layers and/or pack integrations constituting a cluster also can be configured and their versions updated.